-AMURTEL has been a presence in Haiti for over 20 years, partnering with local people to provide a children’s home, schools, clinics, literacy programs, reforestation initiatives, micro credit finance, and women’s leadership programs.
+AMURTEL has had a presence in Haiti for over 20 years, partnering with local people to provide a children’s home, schools, clinics, literacy programs, reforestation initiatives, micro credit finance, and women’s leadership programs.

-After the earthquake on Saturday August 14, 2010, AMURTEL Haiti volunteers are creating Child Friendly Spaces and distributing tarps to families whose homes were destroyed by the earthquake on Saturday, August 14th.
-So many were already struggling with overwhelming poverty and in the midst of political turmoil, the loss of family members, homes, and jobs was especially devastating.
+After the earthquake on Saturday August 14, 2010, AMURTEL Haiti volunteers created Child Friendly Spaces and distributed tarps to families whose homes were destroyed by the earthquake.
+So many were already struggling with overwhelming poverty, and in the midst of political turmoil the loss of family members, homes, and jobs was especially devastating.
 You can see AMURTEL’s presence at the food distribution program in the picture to the right.

-The AMURTEL Haiti Children’s Home is home to several babies and children who either need a permanent home or full or part time support.
-Many of the children who have experienced neglect or abandonment are thriving due to a loving and supportive atmosphere.
+The AMURTEL Haiti Children’s Home is a home for several babies and children who either need a permanent home or full- or part-time support.
+Many of the children, who have experienced neglect or abandonment, are thriving due to the loving and supportive atmosphere of the Home.
 Whenever possible, ties to the families of participating children are maintained and supported.

 AMURTEL Haiti runs two schools in Haiti; one in Port Au Prince, the other in Anse a Pitre.
 Both AMSAI schools use a curriculum and educational philosophy based on Neo-Humanism–a philosophy that propagates love for all creation.
 The philosophy seeks to acknowledge the spiritual, mental, and physical aspects of a child through the methods of creative arts, supportive sharing circles, and yoga asanas.
 This educational philosophy is employed as a way of fostering compassionate caretakers and leaders in our future society.